 ISO 9001 applies to businesses in any industry and of any size.
 According to the International Organisation for Standardisation (ISO), there are over one million companies in over 170 countries which are currently certified to ISO 9001.

 Since ISO 9001:2008 was released, a lot has changed in the business world.
-Globalisation, technology progress, powerful and knowledgeable customers, more complex supply chains, increasing the number of risks and opportunities and an increase in service-based organisations are just some of the new challenges and organisations need a Quality Management System that can adapt and respond to the change business environment.
+Globalisation, technology progress, powerful and knowledgeable customers, more complex supply chains, increasing the number of risks and opportunities and an increase in service-based organisations are just some of the new challenges and organisations need a Quality Management System that can adapt and respond to the changing business environment.

 In 2015, ISO 9001 released its latest update as an answer to these new challenges, and now, ISO 9001:2015 continues to guide organisations in the current marketplace.
 Major changes in this version respond to all the concerns people have regarding ISO 9001.